bellgutu/Proof-Ledger/README.md

-# Firebase Studio
+# ProfitForge

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application built in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+ProfitForge is an AI-powered crypto platform designed to give users an edge in the DeFi market.
+It combines real-time data, simulated trading, and a suite of advanced AI tools to help users discover, analyze, and act on market opportunities.